pschaus/LINFO1121/source/part5/ex1.rst

 Exercise 5.1.4
 """"""""""""""

-Give the sequence of keys in the table that results from inserting the sequence of the 3 keys 48, 30 and 84 in the following heap (oriented to the maximum) of size 10:
+Give the sequence of keys in the array that results from inserting the sequence of 3 keys 48, 30, and 84 into the following max-oriented heap of size 10:

-``97 , 93 , 89 , 83 , 38 , 32 , 40 , 12 , 26 , 24``.
+``97, 93, 89, 83, 38, 32, 40, 12, 26, 24``.

 Your answer should be a sequence of 13 integers.